 Memorial Park Community Center's lap pool has no starting blocks and limited deck space — it cannot host competitive meets.
 The City's own aquatics RFP acknowledged this.
 Redirecting teams there is not a solution.

-$750,000 buys 8–10 more years — but a modular bridge pool ($1.5–2M) could serve teams while a permanent modern facility is built.
-Doing nothing costs more in the long run.
+$750,000 buys 8–10 more years by the City's own estimate — but aquatics staff indicate those same repairs could extend the facility's life 20+ years with proper maintenance.
+A modular bridge pool ($1.5–2M) could serve all programs while a permanent facility is built.

 These are the steps Coach Chris has identified as most effective.
 Every voice matters — especially yours.